Elizabeth J Catlos

 email

-Elizabeth Catlos joined the Dept. of Geological Sciences at The University of Texas at Austin as an Associate Professor in 2009.
-Before her appointment at UT, Catlos was at Oklahoma State University, where she had been on the faculty since 2001.
-She is also Affiliate Faculty for UT Austin's Center for Planetary Systems Habitability and Center for Russian and Eastern European Studies.
-She was a UT Austin Harrington Fellow from 2007-2008 and spent the 2008-2009 academic year as a Fulbright Scholar in the Dept. Geological Engineering at Middle East Technical University in Ankara, Turkey.
-In the summer of 2015, she was a visiting faculty member at UCLA and spent part of Fall 2017 as a Max Kade Distinguished Visiting Professor at Heidelberg University, Germany.
-In the summer of 2022, she taught an online class in introductory geology for Soochow University International Programs, Taiwan.
+Elizabeth Jacqueline Catlos joined the Department of Earth and Planetary Sciences at The University of Texas at Austin as an Associate Professor in 2008.
+Before her appointment at UT, she was on the faculty at Oklahoma State University from 2001 to 2008.
+She is an Affiliate Faculty for UT Austin's Center for Planetary Systems Habitability (since 2020) and Center for Russian and Eastern European Studies (since 2019).
+Catlos was a UT Austin Harrington Fellow from 2007-2008 and spent the 2008-2009 academic year as a Fulbright Senior Lecturer in the Department of Geological Engineering at Middle East Technical University in Ankara, Turkey.
+In the summer of 2015, she was a Visiting Researcher at UCLA, and in Fall 2017, she served as a Max Kade Distinguished Visiting Professor at Heidelberg University, Germany.
+She routinely teaches an online class in introductory geology for Soochow University International Programs, Taiwan, during the summer and winter breaks.

-Catlos has received multiple awards for her research, service, and teaching, including the Geological Society of America's Young Scientist Award (Donath Medal), the Carolyn G. and G. Moses Knebel Teaching Award for Introductory Course (GEO401), the Texas Exes Teaching Award, Outstanding Reviewer for Earth and Planetary Science Letters and Outstanding Reviewer for Geological Society of America Bulletin.
+Catlos has received numerous awards for her research, teaching, and service, including the Geological Society of America’s Young Scientist Award (Donath Medal), the Carolyn G. and G. Moses Knebel Teaching Award for Introductory Courses (2015, 2023), and the Texas Exes Teaching Award.
+She has also been recognized as an Outstanding Reviewer for Earth and Planetary Science Letters and the Geological Society of America Bulletin.
 She is a Fellow of the Geological Society of America.

-Catlos was elected to the governing council of the Geological Society of America from 2013 to 2017 and was Program Chair for the South Central Section Meeting of the society in Austin in 2013.
-As a councilor, she was involved in setting policies in various areas, including publications, and public policy.
-She recently organized a European Union-IN-TIME RISE: Workshop on geochronology and Mars Exploration (2019).
+From 2013 to 2017, Catlos served on the governing council of the Geological Society of America, contributing to policy development in areas such as publications, diversity, and public policy.
+She was Program Chair for the South Central Section Meeting in Austin in 2013 and organized the European Union-IN-TIME RISE Workshop on Geochronology and Mars Exploration in 2019.

-In addition to her service to the GSA, Catlos has been an ad hoc reviewer for numerous publications, textbooks, and funding agencies.
-She is on the Editorial Board for the journals Episodes and All Earth (Geodinamica Acta).
-She is currently editing a three-part book series for the American Geophysical Union on compressional, extensional, and strike-slip tectonics.
-In addition, she has been Lead Science Reviewer, served on Independent Review Teams for NASA, and participated as a reviewer on numerous NASA panels.
+In addition to her service to the GSA, Catlos has served as an ad hoc reviewer for numerous journals, textbooks, and funding agencies.
+She is on the Editorial Board for the journals Episodes and All Earth (Geodinamica Acta) and is editing a three-part book series for the American Geophysical Union on compressional, extensional, and strike-slip tectonics.
+Catlos has been a Lead Science Reviewer and served on Independent Review Teams for NASA, participating in multiple review panels.

-At UT Austin, she serves as the Director of the Geomaterials Characterization and Imaging Facility (GeoMatCI) Facility.
-She also serves on numerous ad hoc departmental/school-wide committees.
-She is also involved in international programming on the UT Austin campus, having been involved in the Fulbright Alumni Association and interviewing students who apply for this and other study abroad programs.
+At UT Austin, she is a member of the oversight committee for the Electron Microbeam Facility and serves on various departmental and school-wide committees.
+She actively engages in international programming on campus and is involved with the Fulbright Alumni Association, interviewing students applying for Fulbright and other study abroad programs.

-Catlos received a Bachelor's degree from the University of California at San Diego, where she majored in Chemistry with a Specialization in Earth Science.
-She then earned a doctorate in Geochemistry from the University of California at Los Angeles.
-Immediately after, she completed a postdoctoral fellowship at the Smithsonian Institution in Washington, D.C.
+Catlos earned her Bachelor’s degree in Chemistry with a Specialization in Earth Science from the University of California, San Diego, and a Ph.D. in Geochemistry from the University of California, Los Angeles.
+She completed a postdoctoral fellowship at the Smithsonian Institution in Washington, D.C.

 Media Rep Contact